Imanm02/Airport-Infrastructure-WebDev-HW3/README.md

 * Database: Redis & Postgres
 * Deployment: Docker and Docker Compose

-In this part, we dockerized each part of the project so it can be run just by one command.
+In this part, we dockerized each part of the project so it could be run just by one command.
 ```
 docker-compose up
 ```